Independent Travel Training

 Travelling is an essential life skill; our aim is that all of our students become safe, independent travellers.
 Our Travel Training Project has successfully supported over 150 young people to become independent travellers in their local borough.

-Our team of travel trainers offer 1-1 person centred travel training to students with disabilities aged 11-18 years.
+Our team of travel trainers offer 1-1 person centred travel training to students with disabilities aged 11-25 years old.

 We teach our students to travel independently from home to school or college.